williamgilpin/howto/howto_sphinx.md

 	$ sphinx-build -E -b html -d _build/doctrees   . _build/html

+# Rebuilding documention

+Delete all directories beginning with an underscore.
+Running `make clean` will delete everything under `_build`, but the output of extensions like `autosummary` will not be deleted, which can cause issues.

 # Using Read The Docs

 Acivate a Web Hook in the settings of the GitHub repository so that every commit will update the docs